 Conductor David Robertson, who has presented many multimedia concerts in Impressionism, says Impressionism brought a new clarity to music.

 "The kind of clarity you would use to describe moonlight on water," Robertson said.

 But even that can be hard to wrap your head around.
 You simply must hear the music.

 Beginning Monday, Oct.
 28, CPR Classical will debut a new weekly radio feature entitled Monet Mondays, which will be a musical exploration of how the Impressionist revolution in art spilled over to music.
 The celebration continues during the Monet exhibit at the DAM, which ends Feb.
 2, 2020.

 Through audio stories and music we’ll explore what Impressionism in music really is, dive deep into Debussy’s revolutionary "Prelude to the Afternoon of a Faun," explore how water and light was as important to Impressionist composers as gardens and haystacks were to Monet, discover the famous artist salons where Monet and Debussy met and trace the lasting impacts of Impressionism.

-Listen Mondays at 6 a.m., 8 a.m., 10 a.m..
-1 p.m., 3 p.m., 6 p.m. and 8 p.m. for the radio features and music.
-You can listen to CPR Classical at 88.1 FM in Denver, stream the music on this website, or by asking your smart speaker to "Play CPR Classical."
+This story is part of a Monet Mondays series CPR Classical is airing every Monday through January 2020.
+The stories and music about Impressionism air on CPR Classical (88.1 FM in Denver) at 6 a.m., 8 a.m., 10 a.m..
+1 p.m., 3 p.m., 6 p.m. and 8 p.m..
+Listen to CPR Classical on your radio at 88.1 FM in Denver, stream the music on this website, or by asking your smart speaker to "Play CPR Classical."
 (Find other ways to listen.)